Did you know that LivePerson has a Conversational AI forum for builders? Check it out!

 Recommendations aren’t just intent-based, they’re skill-based too.

-When Conversation Assist offers a recommendation, it always does so based on not just the consumer’s intent, but also the conversation’s skill.
-This means you can map a slice of content to desired skills, and then recommend bots and answers based on the consumer's intent.
+When Conversation Assist offers a recommendation, it always does so based on not just the detected intent, but also the conversation’s assigned skill.
+This means you can "map" a slice of content to desired skills.

 You can specify the maximum number of recommendations offered by Conversation Assist at a given time.
 You can offer up to five.

 Using knowledge bases: During setup, you must assign one or more skills to the knowledge base whose articles can be recommended.
 In turn, during a messaging conversation, if the conversation’s skill matches the knowledge base’s, and if an article therein has a matched intent, Conversation Assist recommends the article as an answer.

 Using bots: This works similarly.
 During setup, you must assign one or more skills to the bot that can be recommended.
 And during a messaging conversation, if the conversation’s skill matches the bot user’s, and if the bot supports the consumer's intent, Conversation Assist recommends the bot for use.